-- · Using mattes that use graphics or other clips

-- Using the Track Matte Key effect
+- Using mattes that use graphics or other clips - Using the Track Matte Key effect

-- Using a video clip as a track matte key

-• Using the After Effects Roto Brush Tool
+Using the After Effects Roto Brush Tool

 This lesson expands understanding of color channels; it introduces the alpha channel and blending modes.
 Students will learn about keying using greenscreen video and the Ultra Key effect and the use of garbage mattes and the track matte key.